-Most of Finland’s renewable energy is bioenergy
+Most of renewable energy in Finland is bioenergy

 Renewable energy sources mean wood-based fuels, other fuels of plant or animal origin, biogas, biodegradable fractions of fuels derived from recycling or wastes, hydropower, windpower, solar energy and geothermal heat.